pconrad-webapps/pconrad-webapps.github.io/_topics/spring_boot_oauth.md

 * <https://github.com/spring-projects/spring-boot/tree/master/spring-boot-samples/spring-boot-sample-oauth2-client>

-This may also be relevant:
+Section 4 of this document, which describes the OAuth2 client, may also be relevant:
 * <https://docs.spring.io/spring-security-oauth2-boot/docs/current-SNAPSHOT/reference/htmlsingle/>

 The format of the Callback URL should apparently be: